High Sparrow (Game of Thrones episode): In King's Landing

 Tommen marries Margaery Tyrell, who manipulates Tommen to persuade Cersei to return to Casterly Rock, but she declines.
 Cersei goes to visit Margaery and finds her telling her handmaidens about her wedding night, and leaves defeated.

 After being attacked by Lancel and the Sparrows in a brothel, the High Septon asks the Small Council to execute their leader, the High Sparrow.
 Cersei instead meets the High Sparrow and tells him that he will replace the High Septon as head of the Faith.
 Cersei has Qyburn send a message to Baelish.

 In the North

 Roose Bolton tells his son Ramsay that they cannot rely on the Lannisters now that Tywin is dead, and that they will cement House Bolton's position by having Ramsay marry Sansa.
 Sansa is horrified, but agrees after Baelish tells her that this will be an opportunity to take revenge for Robb and Catelyn Stark's murders.

 At Winterfell, Baelish tells Roose that they have no reason to fear the Lannisters.
 Roose shows him Cersei's letter.
 Baelish reassures him of their alliance, but Roose requests to read his reply.
 Meanwhile, Reek goes out of his way to avoid being seen by Sansa.

 Baelish and Sansa have been secretly followed by Brienne and Podrick.
 Stopping at Moat Cailin, Brienne recalls Renly Baratheon's assassination and her intent to kill Stannis, whom she holds responsible.
+Brienne also tells Pod how she was tormented as a girl whilst revealing where her love for Renly Baratheon came from.